“Education is not the filling of a pail, but the lighting of a fire.” – William Butler Yeats

 - Very low teacher to student ratio.
 As a result, teachers are not able to concentrate on each and every child.
 According to Right to Education, there should be one teacher for every 30 students.

 - High prices of higher education in India.
-Indian Govt isn’t investing in the higher education aspirants.
+Indian Govt isn’t investing in higher education aspirants.

-- Rise of coaching centers for competitive exams and private tuitions for school children are is resulted by the poor education system, which couldn’t make students job-ready.
+- Rise of coaching centres for competitive exams and private tuitions for school children are is resulted by the poor education system, which couldn’t make students job-ready.

 - Not encouraging research and innovation.